SIMMORSAL/Vextra/ShopPage.md

 # Vextra
-#### An elegant portfolio website, with a page creation engine that is so easy to use, anyone can create a page with it.
+#### An elegant portfolio website, with an easy to use page creation engine.

 A highly customizable platform ready to be a portfolio page, and become a lot more with some of your own components.